LibraryIan/GOBI-DDA-Doublecheck/README.md

 Potential future modifications
 ===
 -The KBART file also gives info about how you have access: via purchase as a firm order, purchase triggered via DDA, access via DDA, or Open Access.
-I have thought about adding a third string for those where a purchase has been triggered, so selectors would be able to see that info in GOBI
+I have thought about adding a third string for those where a purchase has been triggered, so selectors would be able to see that info quickly in GOBI

 -Modify permissions to include gmail/bmail, so that slips in your inbox would also be modified (but would also modify other instances of the ISBN in your inbox...)